 This qualification must be assessed in line with Skills CFA Assessment Strategy.
-This document can be downloaded from the qualifications page on the NCFE website.

-The NCFE Level 4 NVQ Diploma in Management is internally assessed.
+The NCFE Level 5 NVQ Diploma in Management and Leadership is internally assessed.

 Unless stated otherwise in this qualification specification, all learners taking this qualification must be assessed in English and all assessment evidence presented for external quality assurance must be in English.